elifesciences/lens/README.md

 });
 ```

-Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON document that corresponds to the Lens Article Format.
-You can enrich your HTML file with `<meta>` tags etc. to ensure Google crawlablility.
-There is no server infrastructure needed to run Lens, as it's 100% browser-based.
-If you have questions please consult the [Lens Mailinglist](https://groups.google.com/forum/#!forum/elife-lens).
+Lens can display any NLM XML document or, alternatively, the Lens-native JSON representation.
+What is important to note is that Lens doesn't dictate a specific architecture for content hosting.
+It is all just client-side Javascript.
+Anyone (even authors) can host their own documents and customized Lens instances.

 # Lens development